Changing Trends at our Local Horticultural Garden Show

 The pumpkin has gone.

 Not stolen or misplaced (no one could accidently lose that beast) but ...died.

 Everything was going well until two days ago.

 Danger in the Vegetable Plot

 The wonderful thing about gardening is that we all learn something new every day.
 And for your own safety, my current lesson needs to be heard by all.

 What’s the first thing you think of when you wake up?
 Mine is ‘the pumpkin.’
 My family have given up on me; they despair at the time I spend simply staring at the developing fruit.

 The Birds and the Bees

 This is about the birds and the bees – the real birds and bees.
 The actual flying and buzzing kind.
 And more specifically the ones in my greenhouse.
-I haven't opened an aviary or apiary; it’s just the permanently open door of my greenhouse is too tempting for (in order of appearance and frequency):
+I haven't opened an aviary or apiary; i

 The warm weather has seemingly increased the number of wasps in my garden.
-At the moment, they aren't the ‘buzzing around your head when trying to dine al fresco’ type of wasp - oh no, these are much more industrial than antisocial.
+At the moment, they aren't the ‘buzzing around your head when trying to dine al fresco’ type of wasp - oh no, these are much more industrial tha